 A: Realtors are only paid by commission generate by sales.
 Sales agents split their commission with agents representing buyers.
 No realtor works by salary.
 Our commission is what allows us to run a high quality business and work for our clients – during the buying and selling process and forward into the future.
 Our commission is what allows us to be professionals.

-A: Our listing contracts are typically for six months.
+A: Our listing contracts are typically for four months.
 Clients are free to determine their relationships with their realtors at any time.

 A: The fact that there is more than one good realtor out there – especially at Royal LePage.
 A good realtor does more than stick a sign in your front lawn and put your home up on a website.
 A good realtor’s chief value is to his or her relationships – to past and present clients, to the people in the neighbourhood, and to other realtors.
 Our team works hard to act ethically and professionally in our dealings with other realtors.
 We want people to like working with us.
 Second, we strive to work for the relationship, not the transaction.
 We want to work for you and your friends and family both during but, equally if not more importantly, after you move.
 We want to be your realtors, whom you can call on easily whenever the need arises.
 Finally, we aim to be your backbone in negotiations; our reputation is founded on securing the best, more reasonable prices for all our clients.